-It was at one of the meetings organized by the Center that we had the opportunity to exchange information with the other members about the work we have been doing in UFF's undergraduate classes, whose focus is based on the understanding of the idea that teacher education requires recognition and appreciation of teaching and professional knowledge (TARDIF, 2014; SCHULMAN, 1987) as foundations of this process.
-At the time, we had the opportunity to point out the importance of continuous adoption of referrals aligned with democratic principles that contemplate horizontality and affection in relationships; the understanding of school and university as legitimate spaces for knowledge production, teacher training and empowerment of human emancipation.
+It was in one of the meetings organized by the Center that we had the opportunity to exchange information with the other members about the work we have been doing in UFF's undergraduate classes, which focus on understanding the idea that teacher education requires recognition and appreciation of teaching knowledge and professional knowledge (TARDIF, 2014; SCHULMAN, 1987) as foundations of this process.
+At the time, we had the opportunity to highlight that no less important is the continuous adoption of referrals aligned with democratic principles that contemplate horizontality and affection in relationships; the understanding of school and university as legitimate spaces for knowledge production, teacher training and empowerment of human emancipation.

-In our view, drawing attention to this approach is essential because it highlights its opposition to the more conservative models of formation, in which "[...] the classroom is a space of order, from the organization of classes and students to the recognition that some disciplines are more important than others" (CUNHA, 2016, p.
+In our view, to draw attention to this approach is essential because it highlights its opposition to the more conservative models of formation, in which the "[...] class is a space of order, from the organization of classes and students to the recognition that some disciplines are more important than others" (CUNHA, 2016, p.
 90).

-The qualitative assessments we have conducted with students during and at the end of the course lead us to realize that the adoption of this perspective, to a certain extent, transgresses in different directions when compared to the training processes to which most graduates and their trainers were linked in the course of their schooling.
-We consider that by immersing ourselves in this work and being urged to reflect and act with/about it, it is possible that future teachers will become professional learning in tune with the principles listed and thus be inspired to reflect collectively on other ways of thinking and doing the school.
+The qualitative assessments we have conducted with students during and at the end of the course lead us to realize that the adoption of this perspective, to a certain extent, transgresses in different ways when compared to the training processes to which most graduates and their trainers were linked in the course of the schooling period.
+We consider that by immersing ourselves in this work and being encouraged to reflect and act with it, it is possible that future teachers will become professional learning in tune with the principles listed and thus be inspired to reflect collectively on other ways of think and do school.